judytuna/ipfs-multido/README.md

  - [ ] leave comments on friends' activity
  - [ ] review games i've played
  - [ ] track played time somehow (manually? input through steam api if there is one?)

+ ### out of scope

+ - separating content and presentation. right now, data is kept as classes on list elements. lol